 “All civil government [is] ordained… for the avoiding of Confusion and Civil War.” -Thomas Hobbes

 Stasis was so terrifying for the partisans of democracy that their conceptions of it must be viewed as strategies of limitation, of taming it or assigning it a place to avoid letting it reign as a principle.
 The thought seems to be: we cannot deny stasis outright; we must affirm it, but if we can establish its exceptionalism, we can cast it into the distance and suspend its appearance to the most unlikely of circumstances.
-This explains the curious phenomenon in the history of civil war in general where those who fear it most tend to talk about it incessantly, as if once they really understood it and assigned it a neat orderly place, they could rest easy.
-Plato, in the Laws, tries to make it a species of polemos (see Polemos), the war against outsiders, by calling it “emphylios polemos,” a “war among the same people,” which is also the modern Greek for “civil war.”
-To call stasis “emphylios polemos” would be to say that every conflict is one of exteriority, and involves first considering the enemy to be essentially other in some way before the beginning of a conflict.
+This explains the curious phenomenon in the history of civil war in general where those who fear it most tend to talk about it incessantly, as if they could only rest easy once they felt they really understood it and assigned it a neat orderly place.
+Nevertheless, the unbreakable connection between law and stasis, between political life and civil war, was so strong that Solon, the great lawmaker of the 6th century, enacted a law which proposed that “anyone who should refuse to place his arms at the disposal of either side [of a stasis], he should be outlawed and have no share in the city.”

 Law, the home, and the possibility of confrontation within them are all aspects of the word, but both Aristotle and Plato are attempting to limit the term by characterizing it as solely belonging to one sphere or the other.
 It is difficult to grasp the full range of what a Greek living in the fifth century would have heard in it all at once.
 It is, in a way, a word at conflict with itself, and maintains oppositional meanings without resolving them.
 It evokes both the permanence of the city or of a faction in the city (a thing that is standing) and also of a force that rends the city apart (a thing standing up).
 It necessarily includes the entirety of the city.
 Nobody can be neutral where stasis is the principal, hence Solon’s law.
 Each citizen must choose a side or else they are no longer political in the original sense of the word.
 And yet, insofar as it involves everyone in the conflict, it also is the thing that tears apart any consistent traits of centrality, any definite center to which every political fact can be related.
-And, as we’ve said, it evokes this not as two separate moments, or two separate branches of distinct meanings, but —and this is what is essential— at the same time.
+And it evokes this not as two separate moments, or two separate branches of distinct meanings, but —and this is what is essential— at the same time.

-It is estimated that only one-fifth and maybe even as little as one-tenth of the actual population of Athens was allowed to participate in either of these institutions.
+It is estimated that only one-fifth and maybe even as little as one-tenth of the actual population of Athens was allowed to participate in either of these public institutions.
 The rest were women, slaves, children, and foreigners who lived in the household (oikos).
 Athenian democracy made a sharp distinction between the household (oikos) where one organized one’s basic necessities (What will I eat?
 How?
 How will I organize my daily life?
 My property?); and the public sphere, the city (the polis) where one engaged in action and speech, and from which all questions about those biological necessities and the organization of daily life are banished.

 Since the Greeks defined their “new political sphere” as being one where one dealt with issues using speech, rhetoric, (what we call a politician was then called a rhetor, one who uses rhetoric) to be non-political meant to be devoid of the capacity not to speak in general, but more precisely to be devoid of the capacity to use speech to solve conflicts.

-Yet, according to Aristotle, politics is what begins when civil war ends.
+According to Aristotle, politics is what begins when civil war ends.
 It serves to reason then, that if civil war never “ends,” political life as the West has imagined it never truly began either.
-This would amount to saying that all the relations —between oikos and polis, between civil war and external war, and between disease and health— above must be reimagined and rethought.
-It is our task to uncover how the Greeks managed to confine stasis and construct an image of this ideal political life.
+This would amount to saying that all the relations —between oikos and polis, between civil war and external war, and between disease and health— referred to above as the foundations of Western political thought must be reimagined and rethought.
+The last relevant question here is: how did the Greeks manage to confine stasis and construct an image of an ideal political life?

 At this early stage of the banishment of civil war, the maneuver was quite transparent and intentional: after banishing the Thirty from the city, the democrats returned victoriously to their city armed with a ban and an oath.
-Their ban stated: me mnesikakein, “it is forbidden to recall the misfortunes.”
+The ban stated: me mnesikakein, “it is forbidden to recall the misfortunes.”
 The oath: ou mnesikakeso, “I shall not recall the misfortunes.”
 The “misfortunes” of the ban and the oath was the stasis of Athens during the Peloponnesian War, the division of the city between the oligarchs and the democrats, where no-one could be neutral, citizens threatened the political order, colonies rose in rebellion, women threw stones from rooftops, and slaves left their homes.